The "Fight or Flight" Dilemma: Social Adaptation to Systemic Change

 Project Details:

 Our climate is changing.
 How we live and where we live will have to change.
 How will we change?
-Project ‘Fight or Flight’ explores the issues around how we adapt to change.
+How can we help this change and help our communities to cope with change?
+Project ‘Fight or Flight’ explores these issues around how we adapt and deal with to climate change.

 What is the project about?

 Europe has experienced extreme weather for centuries however things are changing.
 Storms are more extreme and more frequent.
 Rainfall patterns are changing with a greater intensity.
-All this with the possibility of rising sea levels.
+Summers are hotter, for longer.
+All these extremes impact humans and the environment in which they live.

-Based around two specific meteorological issues, storm events and intense rainfall, which can lead to erosion and flooding, teams will asses the impact on people and where they live.
-They will develop solutions/scenarios around how the people of Europe might cope.
-Should they FIGHT or should they FLIGHT?
+Based around the specific meteorological issues of a warming atmosphere and intense solar heating, which can lead heat waves and record-breaking air temperature, the team will assess the impact on people and their environment.
+They will develop a technical understanding of the problem, it’s possible solutions/scenarios and the social challenges we could face.
+Should society FIGHT or should they FLIGHT?

-These climate changes, new to the people of Europe, will have environmental, social and economic impacts.
-We need to debate how we should cope, with two clear emotions on display; the need to protect a way of life for people living in these affected areas and the protection of the natural environment for the ecosystem services it provides.
-Both emotions have environmental, social and economic implications.
+These climate challenges, new to the current population of Europe, will have environmental, social and economic dimensions.
+We need to debate these dimensions, and specifically our desire to maintain a way of life in these affected areas and the protection of our natural environment for the ecosystem services it provides.

 How to communicate the problem